August Thyssen

+Early life and education

+Thyssen was born 17 May 1842 in Eschweiler, Kingdom of Prussia, the third of nine children, to Friedrich Thyssen, a private banker and progenitor of the Thyssen family, and Katharina Thyssen.
+His parents were first cousins.
+He studied mechanical engineering at the Karlsruhe Institute of Technology and economics in Antwerp, Belgium.

-Career and marriage
+Career

 After he had completed his studies at the RWTH Aachen University, University of Karlsruhe and a commercial school (Institut Supérieur du Commerce de l’État) at Antwerp he like his brother Joseph Thyssen joined the bank of his father Friedrich Thyssen.

 In 1867 Thyssen and several members of his family founded the iron works "Thyssen-Foussol & Co" in Duisburg.
 When this company was dissolved in 1870, he used the new capital to establish with his father the "Walzwerk Thyssen & Co" that would become the base of an industrial empire in the industrialized Mülheim an der Ruhr, where the high of iron and steel prizes contributed to the making of his fortune.
 Initially he managed different companies separately in a decentralized fashion, but eventually he united them through a holding company.
 The largest company of his was the coal mining company "Gewerkschaft Deutscher Kaiser" in Hamborn (now part of Duisburg) that he had acquired in 1891.

-He built the first 500-ton blast furnace in Germany, the first 100-ton Martin furnace, and the first large tube (iron pipe size) works.
-Together with Hugo Stinnes Thyssen was a cofounder of RWE.